 *This information is not available for our trip extensions.
 You must reserve the main trip to participate on this extension.

 **This information is not currently available for this trip.
 Please check back soon.

 You may compare up to Adventures at a time.

 Would you like to compare your current selected trips?Yes, View Adventure Comparison

 Watch this video showcasing what makes this country so unforgettable

-Step inside a traditional Estonian smoke sauna with a local photographer to see how the sauna experience heals the body, cleanses the soul, and remains an integral part of the country's culture.
+Visit a traditional Estonian smoke sauna with a local photographer to see how this time-honored practice heals the body and cleanses the soul.

 Watch your fellow travelers' favorite films & videos

 There are pros and cons to visiting a destination during any time of the year.
 Find out what you can expect during your ideal travel time, from weather and climate, to holidays, festivals, and more.

 Estonia in winter is an idyllic setting with its classic architecture, somber forests, and frozen lakes and rivers.
 Though often reaching negative single digits in temperature—which can last into March—cities like Tallinn are blanketed both in powdery snow and warm holiday lights.
 Tourists typically do not visit Estonia during the winter, except for winter sports enthusiasts.